-If you have a complex image that you can't describe in short alt-text (such as an infographic), include a longer description in some other way.
-You can use an expander, for example, underneath the infographic with a text explanation.
+If you have a complex image that you cannot describe in short alt-text (such as an infographic), include a longer description in some other way.
+Find out how to provide a long description in our skin symptoms guidance.

 If your image has text which conveys its meaning, follow the guidance on functional images.
 An example would be a link to a health app which includes a brand image and the name of the app.
 The app name says the same as the brand image, so the image doesn't need explaining.

 Decorative images are there to attract users' attention or motivate them, but they don't help users understand the topic.
 An example might be a bowl of fruit on a healthy eating page.